 I would suggest you set up a chart with the indicators as shown.
 Leave it open on your desktop and follow the idea visually for a few days.
 Even without placing a trade you can get a feel for how this works, and you will see where the opportunities are when the price touches the extremes at the Bollinger bands.
 Only then should you start to trade this on a demo account, and only after you’ve produced a few weeks of consistent profits in your demo should you be tempted to try and trade this for real.

-There are tools available for certain broker trading platforms (such as Interactive Brokers) which will help manage your stoploss is and exit points for you.
-You can set them up to complete tasks, such as move your stoploss 2 points, by clicking the software once to perform the action.
+There are tools available for certain broker trading platforms (such as IC Markets MT4 ECN platform) which will help manage your stoploss and exit points for you.
+You can set them up and create automated rules, such as move your stoploss 2 points, by creating expert advisors or scripts.
 They can also enter a trade and automatically place a stoploss at your maximum risk level at the same time.
 Tools like this are invaluable when trading such a fast-moving system.
 It allows you to focus on the trade/chart and manage it with one click of your mouse.

 If your broker doesn’t allow for the connection of third-party tools you can also try software like uBot (Google it).
 This is software which records any actions you make on your PC browser and saves them as scripts.
 For instance you could have one set up which places a trade and your maximum stoploss with one click, then you could have another set up which moves your stoploss by X amounts of points each time you click, and another which closes your position.
 Fast-moving trading systems need some sort of automation to help manage positions.